MEBonham/inversion-rpg/README.md

 ## Reference
 1. https://github.com/j4w8n/sveltekit-supabase-ssr

+## Requests
+1. "How to Play" tab
+2. Blog tab
+3.

 ## Outstanding Issues:
 1. I don't know why MobileOverlay div#overlayPanelVisual is not transitioning out correctly (or incorrectly).
 It just doesn't transition.
 I want it to fade.
 I'm worried that it will shrink gradually due to the existing CSS `transition` property.
 2. Zod validation.